* METHODOLOGY . BETA . SINGLE-RATER

 Disagree with a score?

 Hand-labels are subjective.
-If you think a repo's expected range is wrong, or the algo behaves badly on a class of repo we haven't tested, open a PR on the calibration set.
-We re-run the corpus on every algorithm change and surface drifts publicly.
+If you think a repo's expected range is wrong, the algo behaves badly on a class of repo we haven't tested, or you spotted a methodology issue, email us.
+We re-run the corpus on every algorithm change and update this page with the drift.